kai-nashi/plotGUI/README.md

 + drag&drop for patches (circle, rectangle, arrowPatch, text)
 + wheel zoom
 + context menu for axes and objects
-+ saving as file by file dialog
++ saving by file dialog (no any settigns like DPI)

 // Code is very bad.
 Sorry.